 CredentialSet element that instantiates an instance of CredentialType

-The following shows a basic example defining the credentials required to authenticate with hosts running instances of the target: username and password.
+The following example defines username and password the credentials required to authenticate with hosts running instances of the target.

 <TargetMetadata> ... <CredentialInfo> <!-- The types of credentials: target host username/password --> <CredentialType NAME="HostCreds"> <Display> <Label NLSID="CREDS_HOST_HOSTCREDS">Host Credentials</Label> </Display> <CredentialTypeColumn NAME="HostUserName" IS_KEY="TRUE"> <Display> <Label NLSID="CREDS_HOST_USERNAME">UserName</Label> </Display> </CredentialTypeColumn> <CredentialTypeColumn NAME="HostPassword"> <Display> <Label NLSID="CREDS_HOST_Password">Password</Label> </Display> </CredentialTypeColumn> </CredentialType> <!-- The CredentialSet that creates an instance of CredentialType --> <CredentialSet NAME="HostCredsNormal" CREDENTIAL_TYPE="HostCreds" USAGE="PREFERRED_CRED"> <Display> <Label NLSID="CREDS_HOST_HOSTCREDS_NORMAL">Normal Host Credentials</Label> </Display> <CredentialSetColumn TYPE_COLUMN="HostUserName" SET_COLUMN="username"> <Display> <Label NLSID="CREDS_NORMAL_USER">Normal Username</Label> </Display> </CredentialSetColumn> <CredentialSetColumn TYPE_COLUMN="HostPassword" SET_COLUMN="password"> <Display> <Label NLSID="CREDS_NORMAL_PASSWORD">Normal Password</Label> </Display> </CredentialSetColumn> </CredentialSet> <CredentialInfo> ... </TargetMetadata>